-A website using SAP Customer Data Cloud (CDC) as its identity management system can implement OwnID to simplify and streamline the login experience for its users.
-Integrating OwnID with a website that leverages CDC involves three basic steps:
+A website using SAP Customer Data Cloud (CDC) as its identity platform can implement OwnID to simplify and streamline the login experience for its users.
+Integrating OwnID with a website that uses CDC involves three basic steps:

 - Use the OwnID Console to create an OwnID application

 - Integrate OwnID with your website

 Configuring CDC includes creating a new CDC application with appropriate permissions.

 The CDC application used for the OwnID integration requires a Permissions Group that authorizes OwnID to perform certain actions.
 OwnID strongly recommends that you create a new CDC application that is dedicated to the OwnID integration.